kitrofimov/c-web-server/README.md

 }
 ```

-Currently this (library, I guess?) **is memory unsafe** and supports only `GET` requests, and I don't think I will add more methods in the closest future, I would rather fix memory errors and restructure the code overall.
+Currently this (library, I guess?) supports only `GET` requests and HTML routing (no form submission, etc.), and I don't think I will add more functionality in the closest future, as this project is not *currently* very fun to me.

 # Build

-Check `src/config.h` to see (and probably change) some settings.
+Check `src/config.h` to see (and change if you want) some settings.

 ```bash
 mkdir build